OICR/PGMLab/README.md

 #####3.2 Compile LibNet shared object

 Once the hash has been generated with the generateHash program you will be ready to compile and run the libnet program.
+This stip has to be performed every time you generate a hash in order to have the new hash in shared object.

    - In order to create the shared object with the desired hash files run the following commands